idealo/mongodb-slow-operations-profiler/README.md

 The field `yAxisScale` is to be set either to the value "milliseconds" or "seconds".
 It defines the scale of the y-axis in the diagram of the analysis page.

-In v2.0.0 the field `adminToken` has been introduced to restrict access to administrative functionalities i.e. stop/start of collecting slow operations, setting the threshold `slowMs`, seeing the currently used or uploading a new configuration.
+In v2.0.0 the field `adminToken` has been introduced to restrict access to administrative functionalities i.e. stop/start of collecting slow operations, setting the threshold `slowMs`, seeing the currently used configuration or uploading a new configuration.
 To grant access to these functionalities, add the parameter `adminToken=` followed by your configured value, i.e. `mySecureAdminToken`, to the URL of the application status page, i.e. `http://your-server:your-port/mongodb-slow-operations-profiler-[your-version]/app?adminToken=mySecureAdminToken`.